fontsource/fontsource/registry/README.md

 Families present in the previous registry but absent from their provider are retained with their original sources and marked `deprecated`.
 A reappearing family is generated as active again unless it has a reviewed replacement.
+Google owns a family when its ID also exists in `fontsource/font-files`.
+Sync migrates the existing distribution to Google after checking that every published variant resolves against Google's sources, then removes the old Fontsource record.
+Later syncs do not recreate it, even if Google removes the family and its retained Google record becomes deprecated.
 Successors are never guessed: `data/replacements.json` contains only reviewed mappings.
 Google’s explicit language lists override cmap detection.
 References without a